Shafaqsy/Neural_Networks/README.md

 Overall, the accuracy score is 73% for all three attempts at optimizing the model.
 I have tried droping the another feature column and I have increased the number of values for each bin in APPLICATION_TYPE coulmn.
 Also, I have added number of neuron, hidden layer and changed the activation function.
 None of these changes had increased the accuracy score.

 #### RECOMMENDATION
+ I would recommend a supervised machine learning model such as the random forest classifier.
+This model is also appropriate for this binary classification problem and can often perform comparably to deep learning models with just two hidden layers.
+Random forest classifier is also advantageous as it is less influenced by outliers.